berkaykhrmn/fastapi-websocket-chat/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)

 > **Note:**
 > Note: The HTML–CSS–JS design of this project is based on a pre-made template.
 I integrated the FastAPI Websocket backend myself and customized the template to fit project structure.
-All backend logic, models, auth, and dynamic content features were developed by me.
+All backend logic, models, auth, and other content features were developed by me.

 ## 🚀 Features